MaxHolmberg96/Variational_inference/README.md

 ![Alt Text](vi_ug_15.gif)

-And the following shows the exact posterior with the approximate:
+And the following shows the exact posterior with the approximate (20 data points):

 ![Alt Text](vi_ug_exact_20.gif)